Return

 of Panurge.
 This last light-hearted

-modified soundboard recording with one channel taped directly from the mixing
+soundboard recording with one channel taped directly from the mixing desk and

-desk and the other from an open mike.
+the other from an open mike.
+The two

-The two channels were then blended together to create the mono mix found
+channels were then blended together to create the mono

-incomplete, chunk of Ron’s recording was reissued as part of the MEMORIES OF
+large, though incomplete, chunk of Ron’s recording was reissued as part of the MEMORIES

 recording was once again reissued, in a slightly different edit and mix, as